Clementino: Early years and Napolimanicomio (1996-2008)

-On 29 April 2006 he released his first studio album, entitled Napolimanicomio, sung both in Italian and in Neapolitan, and in collaboration with renowned artists such as OneMic, Kiave, Francesco Paura, Spregiudicati, as well as various important local exponents such as Kapwan, Emcee O'Zi and Patto MC, achieving a moderate success and increasing his fame nationally.
+His first studio album, titled Napolimanicomio, was released on 29 April 2006.
+The album was sung in both Italian and Neapolitan, and featured collaborations with renowned artists such as OneMic, Kiave, Francesco Paura, and Spregiudicati, as well as several important local artists such as Kapwan, Emcee O'Zi, and Patto MC, achieving moderate success and increasing his national fame.

-After the release of his first album, Clementino embarked on a series of concerts that saw him sing on more than 200 dates throughout Italy.
+Following the release of his first album, Clementino embarked on a series of concerts that saw him perform more than 200 dates throughout Italy.